Scuba diving with manta ray in Bali.

 Mantas are appreciated in the market for their meat, liver oil, and skin.
 But also especially for their gill plates.
 Actually, it has been in high demand recently in traditional Chinese medicine.

-Another threat for manta rays are fishing nets.
+Another threat to manta rays is fishing nets.

 Because mantas have to keep swimming constantly, when they get entangled in a fishing net or line, they may die due to suffocation.
-Also, mantas cannot swim backwards.
+Also, mantas cannot swim backward.
 When entangled, they often attempt to free themselves by somersaulting.
-As a consecuense, they tangling themselves further.
+As a consequence, they tangling themselves further.

 Where can we dive with Manta ray in Bali?

-There are two main manta ray cleaning station in Bali.
-Both are located in South Nusa Penida.
-And the best, we can dive with manta rays in Bali all year around!
+And the best fact is that we can dive with manta rays in Bali all year round!

-To top, in Bali we can dive with reef mantas, oceanic mantas and even black mantas.
+To top in Bali we can see reef mantas, oceanic mantas and even black manta rays.

 Interaction with manta rays.
 Be a responsible diver